Weight Loss through the Bariatric & Metabolic Surgery Department

 Reoperative Bariatric Surgery

-We perform highly complex re-interventions in patients that had failed or complicated bariatric procedures done within the Cleveland Clinic health system and outside institutions.
+We perform highly complex re-interventions in patients that have failed or complicated bariatric procedures done by outside institutions or within the Cleveland Clinic health system.

 Life After Surgery